-With smaller stones, you can cut “azures” (Michael Bondanza’s article: Three Details That Have a Big Impact on Jewelry Buyers).
+With smaller stones, you can cut “azures” (Michael Bondanza’s article: 3 Details of Jewelry Refinement).
 (Also see Brad Simon’s article: Cutting Azures.)
 Azures involve the removal of metal behind the stone, allowing more of the stone’s pavilion to be visible.
 This finishes the hole and gives it a more polished look.
 Azures also allow for easier cleaning of a stone.
 But, you don’t have to do this.
 Just remember with a clear, faceted stone, that the interplay of light is an important part of its appeal and the more light you allow in, the more sparkly the stone will be.
 The simplest azure would be a hole behind the stone that is beveled by a ball, bud, cone or setting bur.

 I made a video of how I set this ring.
 The link is below.
 I should have put the danged thing into Jett-Sett, it would have made my life better and the video better.
 Alas…